Herald (1798 ship)

-On 24 February as Herald was entering the Bay of Naples, three French privateers attacked her; in a three-hour action she repelled the attack, inflicting heavy casualties on her largest attacker.
+On 14 February 1798, as the letter of marque Herald was about four leagues from the Bay of Naples with a cargo of cod fish, three French privateers attacked her.

+In a three to four-hour action Herald repelled the attack, inflicting heavy casualties on her largest attacker.
 The three consisted of a cutter armed with five 18-pounder guns, a row galley with two 18-pounder guns, and a launch with one 18-pounder gun.
 Reportedly, the cutter suffered 14 men killed before she pulled back.
 The three privateers renewed their attack but Herald repelled them again.
+The British estimated the total French casualties at about 30 men killed and wounded.
+The British suffered no casualties.

-The next day a launch attacked; when she was within 50 yards Herald fired a broadside, sinking the launch.
+That evening, or the next day, a felucca or launch, with 22 men aboard, attacked.
+When she was within 50 yards Herald fired a broadside, sinking the launch.
 There were no survivors.
 Herald then came into Naples.

+Captain Pickstock, received presents and honours at Naples from Prince Augustus Frederick, Duke of Sussex, then in Naples, the British ambassador, Sir W. Hamilton, and other distinguished personages.
+The British merchants in Naples gathered $200 to be distributed to Herald's crew.

+Pickstock and Herald then returned to Jersey.
+The entire voyage, Jersey–Naples–Jersey, had taken ten weeks.

 On 21 August Lloyd's List (LL) reported that as Herald.
 Pickstock, master, was sailing from St Ubes to Labrador, she captured a Spanish packet ship of 10 guns and 19 men.
 The Spanish ship was on her way from Havana to Cadiz, and Herald sent her into Weymouth.

 Fate: In January 1799 LL reported that as Herald, Pickstock, master, was sailing from Gallipoli, Apulia, to London, five Spanish frigates captured her and sent her into Cartagena, Spain.
+On 1 January 1799, off Cartagena, a Spanish frigate-squadron (Proserpina, Santa Teresa, Nuestra Señora de Guadalupe, and Pomona), commanded by Capitán de Navío Juan Pablo de Lodares, captured Herald.